 The degree classification is based on the combined results of Part I and Part II.
-The Examination Conventions for Prelims 2016-17 can be found in Appendix F. The Examination Conventions for 2017-18 will be based on these documents but may not be identical.
+The Examination Conventions for Prelims 2017-18 can be found in Appendix F. The Examination Conventions for 2018-19 will be based on these documents but may not be identical.
 They will be issued to you in Hilary Term and provide the framework under which the examiners or moderators act.
 Examination conventions are the formal record of the specific assessment standards for the course or courses to which they apply.
 They set out how your examined work will be marked and how the resulting marks will be used to arrive at a final result.
 They include information on: marking scales, marking and classification criteria, scaling of marks, progression, resits, use of viva voce examinations, penalties for late submission, and penalties for over-length of work.
 Past reports of the examiners can be found at the Department's undergraduate Weblearn site.

-18.1 Preliminary Examination
+19.1 Preliminary Examination

-The Prelims examination comprises four written examination papers, and continuously assessed work for the first year practicals and crystallography classes.
-The continually assessed work counts as the equivalent of a fifth paper with the crystallography and practical class elements weighted equally.
-The five papers are weighted equally.
+The Prelims examination comprises four written examination papers, and continuously assessed work for the first year practicals, crystallography classes and project work in Computing for Materials Science (CMS).
+The continually assessed work counts as the equivalent of a fifth paper and the five papers are weighted equally.
 The four written examination papers are Materials Science 1-3 and Mathematics for Materials.